fujiapple852/trippy/README.md

 <img src="assets/trippy-0.0.0-27-04-2022.gif" alt="trippy"/>

-Trippy combines the functionality of traceroute and ping and is designed to assist with the diagnosis of network routing issues.
+Trippy combines the functionality of traceroute and ping and is designed to assist with the diagnosis of network issues.

 ## Features